PegorK/SmoothBus/README.md

   <img src="pictures/logo.png" alt="CoverImage" width="800px"/>
 </div>
 <p>
 SmoothBus is a fuel gauge conversion for the classic VW Bus.
 More specifically a 1978 Bus.
 It's an all in one package with a small form factor that is slightly larger than the original gauge and can be installed with very minimal modifications to the dash.
-A majority of this project was done over a weekend, so don't expect perfection, but for my case it was a huge upgrade to a non working gauge.
+This started as a weekend project after my fuel gauge was showing me readings from all over the place.
 </p>
 <p>
-The original gauges in the buses are pretty clever design in my opinion.
+The original gauges in the buses are pretty clever in design.
 I've included a picture of it below.
-You can see it's rather simple and if my understanding is correct the flow of current through it causes the wire to heat up and expand which causes the needle to move to different positions.
+It's pretty simple and if my understanding is correct, the flow of current through it causes the wire to heat up and expand which causes the needle to move to different positions.
 The current is controlled by the fuel sender float which is located in the fuel tank and is essentially a rheostat.
 Utilizing this thermal property also smooths out bumps and turns since it takes a second or two for it expand & contract.
 These things don't normally break, it's the voltage regulator that they are connected to that often goes bad, but what's the fun in replacing that when you can make your own.
 </p>

 <div align="center">